Asmaa3li/DBMS-Bash/README.md

 4. Field names must not be duplicated.
 5. If you choose a primary key, you will not be prompted to choose another one.
 If you do not choose one at all, then the last field will be designated as the default primary key.

 ![image](https://github.com/Asmaa3li/DBMS-Bash/assets/57088227/834ed12a-a4fa-4463-a2f1-032147121b61)

-### List all tables
+### 2- List all tables

 ![image](https://github.com/Asmaa3li/DBMS-Bash/assets/57088227/6f1f7453-dc34-4a94-ab76-60a1e3aaafbb)

-### Insert into table
+### 3- Insert into table
+#### Notes:
-    * Enter valid values for each field.
+1. Enter valid values for each field.
-    * The primary key field must have unique values.
+2. The primary key field must have unique values.
-    * The primary key field cannot be NULL.
+3. The primary key field cannot be NULL.
-    * Each field, other than the primary key, can be NULL.
+4. Each field, other than the primary key, can be NULL.

 ![image](https://github.com/Asmaa3li/DBMS-Bash/assets/57088227/2255a490-d64c-419d-8968-3d85c88b3c60)